Profession-AI/MonoAI/README.md

 ## 📗 Conceptual Guide

-"MonoAI is based on composable modules that enable the development of sophisticated and scalable AI architectures.
+MonoAI is based on composable modules that enable the development of sophisticated and scalable AI architectures.

 ```mermaid
 graph TD